Extending the Current Transformer Cable – emonPi2 & emonTx4 Onwards

 If you must use a multicore cable that does not have twisted pairs, try to pick the pairs of wires at random, so that all the ‘signal’ wires and all the ‘earthy’ wires are not bunched together.

-You should try not to use one common connection for one side of all the CT’s.
-If it is impossible to avoid a common connection, you must connect the common connection to the ‘earthy’ side of the jack plug at the emonTx or emonPi, which is the plug tip, not the sleeve as you would expect.
+You should try not to use one common connection for one side of all the c.t’s.
+If it is impossible to avoid a common connection, you must connect the common connection to the ‘earthy’ side of the jack plug at the emonTx or emonPi, which is the plug sleeve.
 (Check the circuit diagram for any other device.)

 What if I see a significant power when there should be none?